 When Nitpicking Crosses the Line

 In some marriages, the level of nitpicking may accelerate into blaming, severe criticism, and hurtful remarks.
 It is important that you realize when nitpicking crosses the line into abuse.

 Whether it is physical abuse, verbal abuse, sexual abuse, or emotional abuse, abusive behavior is never acceptable.
 If you think you are being abused, please seek professional help immediately.
-National Domestic Violence Hotline: 1-800-799-SAFE (7233).
+The National Domestic Violence Hotline is available at 1-800-799-SAFE (7233).